Do we need AI-powered chatbots for excellent customer experience?

 If you own a small company and are interested in chatbots, then explore the resources which are publicly available on the Internet.
 There are plenty of presentations and articles that will curb your enthusiasm.
 Calculate the cost of such investment and you’ll rethink it anyway.

-The good news is: you can actually have a chatbot which will be very useful without the backup of sophisticated technology or AI.
+The good news is: you can actually have a chatbot that will be very useful without the backup of sophisticated technology or AI.
 I believe that nowadays the implementation of the application in a chat with the need to implement artificial intelligence is being wrongly associated with each other.
 This approach slows down the adoption of IMs in companies and blocks the potential which is associated with this communication channel.
 And this is the exact opposite of what the end-users and organizations expect!

 So what can you do?